Different Types OF OCD.

 Take each day day by day and make small steps, behavioural therapy teaches you that anyway.

 Once we find we are happy within ourselves, confident and secure our OCD will eventually subside.
-In the mean time talk with you GP about what types of medication they can prescribe to make the journey a bit easier.
+In the meantime talk with your GP about what types of medication they can prescribe to make the journey a bit easier.

-I know once I am in my happier place my OCD will be a thing of the past but its only been 30 years later that I have actually started to do something about it, before I was not in a position to but now I have an opportunity to learn, teach and heal.
+I know once I am in my happier place my OCD will be a thing of the past but it’s only been 30 years later that I have started to do something about it, I was not in a position to but now I have an opportunity to learn, teach and heal.

 Once you can admit to yourself what your insecurities are you are one step closer to battling your illness.